variancexplained/genai-lab-slm/discover/infra/monitor/README.md

    ```

 2. **ProfileRepo Class**:
-   The `ProfileRepo` is used to store and manage `TaskProfile` data in an SQLite database.
+   The `ProfileRepo` is used to store and manage `Profile` data in an SQLite database.
 You can add, retrieve, and delete profiles, as well as check if a profile exists.

    Example:
    ```python